stcarrez/ada-security/README.md

    make install
 ```
 The package provides a simple AWS server that illustrates the OpenID and OpenConnect
 authentication.
+Because OAuth2 relies exclusively on HTTPS, you must use an AWS
+server that has the SSL support.
 Build it as follows:
 ```
    gprbuild -Psamples
 ```